SwoopGT/Steam-Games-Recommender-System-using-Apple-Turicreate/README.md

 ## 1.Introduction

 Steam is a video game digital distribution service provided by Valve.
-It is the largest platform in the video game distribution genre by player base.
+It is the largest platform in the video game distribution genre by player base.[1]

 Users of steam can download games digitally in to their profile library.
 Games can be purchased and gifted between users and these games stay until deleted by the user himself.